-Although both young men and young women face similar barriers when accessing finance, evidence from recent studies indicates that these barriers are higher for women, especially in developing countries.
-211 Several factors contribute to this imbalance, including restrictive social norms, lack of traditional collateral (such as land or property which is often registered in men's names), women's lower income levels relative to men, and financial institutions' prejudices and inability to design appropriate financial products targeting women.
+Although both young men and young women face similar barriers when accessing finance, evidence from recent studies indicates that these barriers are higher for women, especially in developing countries.210 Several factors contribute to this imbalance, including restrictive social norms, lack of traditional collateral (such as land or property which is often registered in men's names), women's lower income levels relative to men, and financial institutions' prejudices and inability to design appropriate financial products targeting women.

 Mobile money allows mobile phone users to electronically transfer funds to retailers or individuals.
 This has lowered fees and created a wider network of efficient commercial exchanges.
-Currently mobile money is growing faster than traditional banking in Uganda and is the most convenient form of payment that can be used especially for the online business because of the increased penetration of the use of smartphones even in villages
+Currently, mobile money is growing faster than traditional banking in Uganda and is the most convenient form of payment that can be used.
+This is especially for the online business because of the increased penetration of smartphone use, even in more remote villages.